james-malloy/my-website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 Just a 30-something Black male from NC with a dogged determination.
-Follow me while I figure life out, do some good in this world, and try to enjoy life in the process.
+Follow me while I figure life out, attempt to do some good in this world, and try to enjoy life in the process.